hyperledger/fabric/docs/source/identity/identity.md

 A digital certificate is a document which holds a set of attributes relating to a party.
 The most common type of certificate is the one compliant with the [X.509 standard](https://en.wikipedia.org/wiki/X.509), which allows the encoding of a party's identifying details in its structure.
-For example, John Doe of Accounting division in
-FOO Corporation in Detroit, Michigan might have a digital certificate with a `SUBJECT` attribute of `C=US, ST=Michigan, L=Detroit, O=FOO Corporation, OU=Accounting, CN=John Doe /UID=123456`.
-John's certificate is similar to his government identity card -- it provides information about John which he can use to prove key facts about him.
+For example, Mary Morris of the Manufacturing division of Mitchell Cars in Detroit, Michigan might have a digital certificate with a `SUBJECT` attribute of `C=US, ST=Michigan, L=Detroit, O=Mitchell Cars, OU=Manufacturing, CN=Mary Morris/UID=123456`.
+Mary's certificate is similar to her government identity card -- it provides information about Mary which she can use to prove key facts about her.
 There are many other attributes in an X.509 certificate, but let's concentrate on just these for now.

 ![DigitalCertificate](./identity.diagram.8.png)

-*A digital certificate describing a party called John Doe.
-John is the `SUBJECT` of the certificate, and the highlighted `SUBJECT` text shows key facts about John.
+*A digital certificate describing a party called Mary Morris.
+Mary is the `SUBJECT` of the certificate, and the highlighted `SUBJECT` text shows key facts about Mary.
 The certificate also holds many more pieces of information, as you can see.
-Most importantly, John's public key is distributed within his certificate, whereas his private signing key is not.
+Most importantly, Mary's public key is distributed within her certificate, whereas her private signing key is not.
 This signing key must be kept private.*

-What is important is that all of John's attributes can be recorded using a mathematical technique called cryptography (literally, "*secret writing*") so that tampering will invalidate the certificate.
-Cryptography allows John to present his certificate to others to prove his identity so long as the other party trusts the certificate issuer, known as a **Certificate Authority** (CA).
-As long as the CA keeps certain cryptographic information securely (meaning, its own **private signing key**), anyone reading the certificate can be sure that the information about John has not been tampered with -- it will always have those particular attributes for John Doe.
+What is important is that all of Mary's attributes can be recorded using a mathematical technique called cryptography (literally, "*secret writing*") so that tampering will invalidate the certificate.
+Cryptography allows Mary to present her certificate to others to prove her identity so long as the other party trusts the certificate issuer, known as a **Certificate Authority** (CA).
+As long as the CA keeps certain cryptographic information securely (meaning, its own **private signing key**), anyone reading the certificate can be sure that the information about Mary has not been tampered with -- it will always have those particular attributes for Mary Morris.
 Think of Mary's X.509 certificate as a digital identity card that is impossible to change.

 ## Authentication \& Public keys and Private Keys